evaluating the experience of subscribing to a streaming service and its premium add-on

 TO READ MORE

-Challenge
+THE Challenge

-IDENTIFY UNMET NEEDS AND PAINS OF USERS SUBSCRIBING TO THEIR PLATFORM
+IDENTIFY UNMET NEEDS AND PAINS OF USERS SUBSCRIBING TO THEIR PLATFORM and purchasing premium add-on

 The result

-Preliminary analysis workshop
+facilitated analysis workshop

 I facilitated a Preliminary analysis workshop with stakeholders to discuss their observations, prioritise the findings and discuss the challenges of the testing after viewing the sessions in-person before writing and presenting a report.
-Presented prioritised findings and design recommendations.

-Presented insight report to WIDER TEAM
+Presented insights AND RECOMMENDATIONS to WIDER TEAM

 The full story